Fulma/Fulma/docs/public/blog/articles/migration_to_new_api_1.0.0-beta-006.md

 By removing the small helpers, we are now exposing `GenericOption` to the user.

-If a Fulma element only need to exposed `CustomClass` and `Props` we have the following change:
+If a Fulma element only needs to expose `CustomClass` and `Props` we have the following change:

 ```fsharp
 // Before